jeanyang0519/Lifegram/README.md

     }
 ```

-* Custom Modal
+### Custom Modal

   I implemented a custom modal component to dynamically render various modals throughout the website.
+I used `switch` to make sure that only the certain component will be executed when a user click a button.
 Modals are used to show the different options to upload photos, to logout users, to update user profiles, to go to the post show page, and go back to the index page.

 ```JavaScript
 // frontend/components/modal.jsx